 4. Certain employees, such as those who work in hazardous areas in the building, will receive training on the locations and proper use of fire extinguishers and protective clothing and equipment.

 5. Fire drills will be conducted periodically without warning at various times of the day and under different circumstances, e.g., lunchtime, recess, and during assemblies.
-State law requires a minimum of five fire drills each school year, consistent with Minnesota Statutes section 299F.30.
-See Minnesota Statutes section 121A.035.
+State law requires a minimum of five fire drills each school year, consistent with Minnesota Statutes, section 299F.30.
+See Minnesota Statutes, section 121A.035.

 [Note: The State Fire Marshal advises schools to defer fire drills during the winter months.]